 For the first topic we selected – NFTs, Art & Blockchain as the most controversial, hyped, and twisted.

-Many Blockchain enthusiasts have attended the event and joined in the discussion, but for those of you who couldn’t attend or miss it – here is a brief summary of what we discussed and what questions we covered.
+Many Blockchain enthusiasts have attended the event and joined in the discussion, but for those of you who couldn’t attend or miss it – here is a brief summary of what we discussed, what questions we covered and some highlights.

 “NFTs have a lot of uncovered potentials.

-It was very interesting to follow different art, designer and digital creators, starting to embrace NFTs as a new way to monetize their work as blockchain is becoming more accessible to a wider audience.”Milen
+It was very interesting to follow different art movement, designers and digital creators, starting to embrace NFTs as a new way of monetazing their work as blockchain is becoming more accessible to a wider audience.”Milen

-We discussed the element of subjectivity in art and Who decides what is the value of an art piece that is an NFTs of some sort?
+We discussed the element of subjectivity in art and the value this new form of art brings with it.

-A banana taped to a wall for $120 000, if someone is willing to pay for that, then that is the price.
-The price covering the NFTs art is working with the same mechanism as the regular art only a bit fancier”.Luka
+“Well, basically, the NFT art market is just like the regular art market.
+If someone is willing to pay for a banana taped to a wall $120 000 then that is the price.
+The price covering the NFTs artworks is driven by the same mechanism as the regular – only a bit fancier”.Luka

 Some of the key moments were when discussing existential and pragmatic questions like how digital art is going to be presented to the world, how you will “hang it” and how the trend should be set.

-“We’re talking about virtual space where you hang it in the middle of your wallet, it’s because the first thing somebody does is check out your wallets.
-And to see what are you holding crypto, and also NFTs.
-So, it’s like, inviting people to your house to see your artwork, but in your wallet.”Luka
+“We’re talking about virtual space where you hang it in the middle of your wallet.
+This is because the first thing somebody does is check out your wallet.
+Now you have the ability not only to hold crypto, but NFTs as well.
+Pretty cool, huh?
+So, it’s like inviting people to your house to see your artwork, but in your wallet.”Luka

 Or just imagine some virtual museum tours around digital art emerging out of this non-fungible tokens hype.
-So I think this from one side, it’s too difficult to grasp from the traditional art that we’re used to seeing.
-But from other perspectives, it brings up a lot of new models that may emerge as businesses and as ways to communicate or to cherish or see art in general.”Milen
+One side, this form of presenting may appear difficult to grasp from the traditional art that we’re used to seeing.
+But from other perspective, it brings up a lot of new models that may emerge in business and masses as ways to present, cherish, store, value, and even understand art in general.”Milen

 The rest lies within your imagination 🙂

-We debated about what is behind the hype and why there is hype behind it.
+We debated about what is behind the hype and why it is so controversial.

 We concluded that every generation has something of its own.
-Now real artists have many new exchanges and platforms that are emerging that are allowing them to create or trade or invest in portfolios.
+Now real artists can take advantage of the new forms and platforms that are emerging and allowing them to create, trade or invest in portfolios.
 Now, after several years of development, the user interfaces and the whole user journey and flow are smoother than it was once.

-But still, there is a lot more to go.
-And we think that’s also a topic to be brought up.
+But still, there is a lot more to go and we think that’s also an important topic to be brought up.

-Those and more questions were on the agenda for our first hackCast.
+Those and more questions were on the agenda in our first hackCast.
 But we want to hear your opinion on the topic as well.
-Comment below or contact if you have some interesting idea you want to share.
+Comment below or contact us if you have some interesting ideas you want to share.